davebenson/doom4-walkthrough/README.md

 Checkpoint.

 You should see a suit of Armor on a small plateau.
 Just before that, at the canyon's bottom, look around for a small backfacing greenlit "secret" tunnel.
-It leads to a cliff with Secret #3 to "Imp Model, Classicguy".
+It leads to a cliff with SECRET 1.3 to "Imp Model, Classicguy".

 ## Mission 1: Fight: Entrance
 You can approach this fight up the main road (over the plateau with a suit of armor), or from the side using the plateau to the right.